spark-jobserver/spark-jobserver/doc/HA.md

 The architecture explained in this documentation has been tested with the following setup:
 * Spark Standalone Mode
 * Two jobservers
-* CombinedDAO with HDFS and Zookeeper
+* HDFS binary and Zookeeper metadata DAOs
 * Monit as an external entity to restart terminated jobserver JVMs